 Their sleep habits can be an initial manifestation of the disease, making it important to approach them from a therapeutic point of view.

-Dr. Estefania Segura compared the primary sleep disorders with the appearance of mental illnesses: schizophrenia, depression, anxiety, or bipolar disorder.
+Dr. Estefania Segura compared the primary sleep disorders with the appearance of mental illnesses: schizophrenia, depression, anxiety and bipolar disorder.

 They are all related to sleeping problems.
 The same is true of generalized anxiety and post-traumatic stress disorder.